 We are a different kind of residential treatment center for teens and young adults.
 Each resident’s individual treatment program incorporates evidence-based clinical, experiential, and academic elements for superior, comprehensive care.
 Our integrative residential treatment center for teens consists of a minimum of 30 hours of clinical and experiential therapy each week, plus 20 hours of academic study and tutoring.

 Newport Academy Treatment Team

-Within our residential treatment programs for teens and young adults, our board-certified psychiatrists, psychologists, and therapists have advanced degrees within the specializations of teen mental health, teenage substance abuse, depression in teens, teenage anxiety, and eating disorders, including PhD (Psychologist), LMFT (Licensed Marriage and Family Therapist), LCSW (Licensed Clinical Social Worker), LPC (Licensed Professional Counselor), CADC (Certified Alcohol and Drug Counselor), LADC (Licensed Alcohol and Drug Counselor), and MD (Medical Doctor and Psychiatrist).
+Within our residential treatment programs for teens and young adults, our board-certified psychiatrists, psychologists, and therapists have advanced degrees within the specializations of teen mental health, teenage substance abuse, depression in teens, teenage anxiety, and eating disorders.
+Degrees include PhD (Psychologist), LMFT (Licensed Marriage and Family Therapist), LCSW (Licensed Clinical Social Worker), LPC (Licensed Professional Counselor), CADC (Certified Alcohol and Drug Counselor), LADC (Licensed Alcohol and Drug Counselor), and MD (Medical Doctor and Psychiatrist).

-The Newport Academy Treatment Teams meet daily at our teen rehab centers, to review and discuss treatment plans and individuals’ progress.
+The Newport Academy Treatment Teams meet daily at our teen treatment centers to review and discuss treatment plans and individuals’ progress.
 The team shares research and results to optimize each teen’s curriculum and therapeutic growth track as they recover from teenage addiction, mental health disorders, and trauma.